 To me the breed is still developing.
 Who knows what the future will hold.

 The Miniature American Shepherd is a good-natured breed and is known for being extremely devoted to its owners.
-They are a small size between 13" and 18" tall and are great herders even at such a small size.
+They are a small size with females between 13" and 17" and males 14" and 18" tall and are great herders even at such a small size.
 Extremely motivated and loyal, they are great around horses and serve as a great companion to anyone.

 Like with Miniature Australian Shepherds, the beautiful coloring of this herding dog breed can be black, red, red merle, or blue merle and you’ll notice that no matter their size they are extremely agile dogs.
 Great runners, even in the roughest of terrain, they are extremely energetic and smart as well as being rugged.
 They’re ideal for herding do quite well in most households, as long as there is plenty of space for them to run and play.